IronCountySchoolDistrict/ps-plugin-boilerplate/README.md

 10. `gulp4-ps-tasks` has several tasks.
 The boilerplate is only concerned with the two Orchestrator tasks.
 Orchestrators will call the other tasks as needed.
 	- `gulp createPkgNoImage`
 	- `gulp createPkgWithImage`
+11. To include the SCSS file it is required to import it into the index.js so webpack can complie it.
+	- `import '../css/index.scss'`
+12. To package images add them to the Images/{{App_name}}/ directory.
+Then referance like so.
+	- `../../../images/{{app_name}}/my_image_file`

 ### Standalone Plugin